 As you go through the process of reopening your community centre by taking reasonable measures to minimise risk of exposure to and spread of coronavirus (including 2m physical distancing, hygiene, use of PPE, potentially collecting contact information) there are some additional issues it may be useful to consider:

 - Step 1: What activities are you thinking of running?
 If you do not own the setting - have you spoken to the owner?
 Do you have an agreement/charter with the owner?

 - Step 2: Do you know what you’ll need to do?
 For example, changes to insurance or hire agreements.
 WCVA has produced a set of practical guidance for community centres reopening that you might find useful.

 - Step 3: Have you undertaken a risk assessment?
 Those responsible for the community centre (the management) will still have discretion over when they consider it safe to open for any activity permitted by legislation.
 Part of your risk assessment should consider how you will respond to a ‘local lockdown’.
 Risk Assessment Templates and examples can be found on the Health and Safety Executive website.

 - Step 4: Who runs the activity?
 Do those running activities understand the requirements of the regulations?
 Have they seen the risk assessment for the setting?
-Have they undertaken a risk assessment for the activity?
+Have they undertaken the risk assessment for the activity that they are required to produce?
 Are they aware of this guidance?
 Are they aware that WCVA has produced additional help?
 Remember there are some activities that still cannot take place, for example gatherings indoors without a reasonable excuse.
-Permitted activities will have their own specific guidance on when and how they are permitted to resume..
+Some activities will have their own specific guidance on when and how they can resume.
 If an activity cannot safely follow the advice in the relevant guidance for that activity, it is recommended it is not undertaken

 - Step 5: What adjustments do you need to make?
 If you need to make adjustments to minimise the risk of exposure to coronavirus in the centre, have you considered how much these will cost?
 See Additional support below.